-Ronald McDonald House hosts a family waiting area on the 3rd floor of Wolfson Children’s Hospital.
-Volunteers offer snacks, coffee, support and a listening ear.
 These dedicated volunteers also help answer questions families may have such as local information, hospital contacts or directions.
-Those who wish to serve in the Family Room must complete both the RMHC of Jacksonville volunteer application and orientation, as well as the Wolfson Children’s Hospital application and orientation.
+Family Room volunteers must complete both the RMHC of Jacksonville and Wolfson Children’s Hospital volunteer applications and orientations.
 Wolfson Children’s Hospital also requires a TB test and flu shot to volunteer.
 Family Room volunteers must be 18 or older.
+Learn more here.

 Volunteer work groups help with a variety of projects around the House, from cleaning baseboards and shutters to weeding the courtyard or washing windows.